ExchangeUnion/docs/XU-TechnicalPaper.md

 Firstly, there will be no complete global orderbook as such, containing all orders for each and every trading pair.
 Instead, orders will be propagated using matching payment channels only, therefore XU nodes only maintain relevant parts of the orderbook.
 This approach ensures a more efficient system.

 Secondly, orderbooks should be shared with all XU members in the network with minimal latency.
 In addition, error conditions regarding orders should be propagated in a similar manner.
 Given that XU members will establish payment channels with each other via the XU node, a generic multicast messaging mechanism to update local orderbooks on XU nodes continuously seems to be most appropriate.
-Messaging mechanism may be similar to [issuing invoices](http://api.lightning.community/#addinvoice) and [subscribing to them](http://api.lightning.community/#subscribeinvoices) `[TODO] but a feasibility assessment is needed`.
+Messaging mechanism may be similar to [issuing invoices](http://api.lightning.community/#addinvoice) and [subscribing to them](http://api.lightning.community/#subscribeinvoices).
 A generic pub/sub API where string data is the payload may abstract protocol details, therefore it *may be* beneficial to use [standardized message formats](https://www.onixs.biz/fix-dictionary/4.4/msgs_by_msg_type.html) like [FIX](https://en.wikipedia.org/wiki/Financial_Information_eXchange).
 If a XU member wants to fill an order, a payment route between Exchange A and Exchange B has to exist, which is ensured by the way orderbooks are propagated - XU nodes only receive order updates with an existing payment route.

 Finally, our XU node implementation will be continuously monitoring orderbooks on all subscribed chains and if an exchange behaves maliciously by either spamming orderbooks or not finalizing trades, it will be punished.
 Punishment options include temporary suspension in service or taking away deposited XUC (compare PoS) or simply increasing fees for this specific actor.